-Licensure of medical doctors is necessary in Michigan under MCL 333.17011.
+Licensure of osteopathic medical doctors is necessary in Michigan under MCL 333.17511.
 The rules specify the conditions and requirements for licensure, relicensure, renewal, and continuing education.

-All seven (7) of the other Great Lakes states have rules regulating the licensing of medical doctors, as listed below: Illinois - Applicants for licensure must have good moral character, graduate from a medical education program, hold a current certification at the time of application for licensure/examination from the Educational Commission for Foreign Medical Graduates (ECFMG) if the applicant is a graduate of a medical college outside of the United States or Canada, complete postgraduate clinical training, and successfully pass Steps 1, 2, and 3 of the United States Medical Licensing Examination (USMLE) prior to obtaining full licensure.
+All 7 of the other Great Lakes states have rules regulating the licensing of osteopathic medical doctors, as listed below:

+Illinois - Applicants for licensure must have good moral character, graduate from an osteopathic medical education program, complete postgraduate clinical training, and successfully pass Steps 1, 2, and 3 of the United States Medical Licensing Examination (USMLE) prior to obtaining full licensure.

-Indiana - Applicants for licensure must not have a conviction for a crime that has a direct bearing on the applicant's ability to practice competently, possess the degree of doctor of medicine from an approved medical school, submit a notarized copy of a certificate issued to the applicant by the ECFMG if the applicant is a graduate of a school of medicine outside the United States or Canada, complete postgraduate clinical training, and successfully pass Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.
+Indiana - Applicants for licensure must not have a conviction for a crime that has a direct bearing on the applicant's ability to practice competently, must possess the degree of doctor of osteopathic medicine from an approved osteopathic medical school, complete postgraduate clinical training, and successfully pass Levels 1, 2, and 3 of the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) or Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.

-Minnesota - Applicants for licensure must show good moral character, not be under license suspension or revocation by the licensing board of the jurisdiction in which the misconduct occurred, have graduated from an accredited medical school, hold a current certification at the time of application for licensure/examination from the ECFMG if the applicant is a graduate of a medical college outside of the United States or Canada, complete clinical medical training, and successfully pass Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.
+Minnesota - Applicants for licensure must show good moral character, not be under license suspension or revocation by the licensing board of the jurisdiction in which the misconduct occurred, have graduated from an accredited osteopathic medical school, completed clinical medical training, and successfully pass Levels 1, 2, and 3 of the COMLEX or Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.

-New York - Applicants for licensure must possess good moral character, have graduated from an accredited medical program, hold a current certification at the time of application for licensure/examination from the ECFMG if the applicant is a graduate of a non-accredited medical college, complete postgraduate clinical training, and successfully pass Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.
+New York - Applicants for licensure must have good moral character, graduated from an accredited osteopathic medical program, complete postgraduate clinical training, and successfully pass Levels 1, 2, and 3 of the COMLEX or Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.

-Ohio - Applicants for licensure must have good moral character, have graduated from an accredited medical school, hold a current certification from the ECFMG if the applicant is a graduate of a foreign medical school, complete postgraduate clinical training, and successfully pass Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.
+Ohio - Applicants for licensure must have good moral character, graduated from an accredited osteopathic medical school, complete postgraduate clinical training, and successfully pass Levels 1, 2, and 3 of the COMLEX or Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.

-Pennsylvania - Applicants for licensure must have good moral character, have graduated from an accredited medical college or an unaccredited medical college if the applicant holds a current certification from the ECFMG, complete postgraduate clinical training, and successfully pass Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.
+Pennsylvania - Applicants for licensure must have good moral character, graduated from an accredited osteopathic medical college, received a passing score on the practical examination in osteopathic diagnosis and manipulative therapy developed and administered by the board or a designated professional testing organization, complete postgraduate clinical training, and successfully pass Levels 1, 2, and 3 of the COMLEX prior to obtaining full licensure.

-Wisconsin - Applicants for licensure must have graduated from an accredited medical college, hold a current certification from the ECFMG if the applicant is not a graduate of an accredited medical college, complete postgraduate clinical training, and successfully pass Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.
+Wisconsin - Applicants for licensure must have graduated from an accredited osteopathic medical college, complete postgraduate clinical training, and successfully pass Levels 1, 2, and 3 of the COMLEX or Steps 1, 2, and 3 of the USMLE prior to obtaining full licensure.

-When compared to other Great Lakes states, Michigan's licensure requirements for medical doctors are like other Great Lakes states.
+When compared to other Great Lakes states, Michigan's licensure requirements for osteopathic medical doctors are like other Great Lakes states.